 Now that we understand why it’s beneficial to have expenses policies, how can we craft an effective one?
 Going forward, we will discuss some of the best practices when it comes to expense policies.
 This will help finance teams resolve issues quicker, have a better turnaround time, and gain greater control over compliance.
 Let’s dive in!

-- Clearly outline your reimbursement procedure
+Clearly outline your expense reimbursement process

 A clear procedure of the process is needed to make sure your employees understand the value of your policy.
 This will also ensure employees do their tasks on time and don’t go long without being reimbursed.